Tipoca/scaml/README.md

 All the valid SCaml programs are also valid as OCaml programs.
 This immediately leads to the following benefits:

-* Many OCaml programming tools can be used for SCaml for free.
+* Many OCaml programming tools, such as Merlin, Tuareg, OCamlFormat, PPX'es, etc can be used for SCaml for free.
-* SCaml programs are also compilable as OCaml code, which can simulate the behaviour.
+* SCaml programs are also compilable as OCaml programs, which can simulate their behaviour.
 * Users can use the existing OCaml programming language tutorials and references to learn SCaml.

 ## Restrictions